Ossian: Reception and influence

 The poems achieved international success.
-Napoleon and Diderot were prominent admirers and Voltaire was known to have written parodies of them.
+Napoleon and Diderot were prominent admirers, and Voltaire was known to have written parodies of them.
 Thomas Jefferson thought Ossian "the greatest poet that has ever existed", and planned to learn Gaelic so as to read his poems in the original.
 They were proclaimed as a Celtic equivalent of the Classical writers such as Homer.
-"The genuine remains of Ossian...are in many respects of the same stamp as the Iliad," was Thoreau's opinion.
+"The genuine remains of Ossian ... are in many respects of the same stamp as the Iliad", was Thoreau's opinion.
 Many writers were influenced by the works, including Walter Scott, and painters and composers chose Ossianic subjects.

 The Hungarian national poet Sándor Petőfi wrote a poem entitled Homer and Ossian, comparing the two authors, of which the first verse reads:

-Despite its doubtful authenticity, the Ossian cycle popularized Scottish national mythology across Europe, and became one of the earliest and most popular texts that inspired romantic nationalist movements over the following century.
+Despite its doubtful authenticity, the Ossian cycle popularized Celtic mythology across Europe, and became one of the earliest and most popular texts that inspired romantic nationalism over the following century.
 European historians agree that the Ossian poems and their vision of mythical Scotland spurred the emergence of enlightened patriotism on the continent and played a foundational role in the making of modern European nationalism.

 The cycle had less impact in the British Isles.
-Samuel Johnson held it up as "another proof of Scotch conspiracy in national falsehood," while the Irish objected to what they saw as Macpherson's misappropriation of their own traditions.
+Samuel Johnson held it up as "another proof of Scotch conspiracy in national falsehood", while the Irish objected to what they saw as Macpherson's misappropriation of the Fenian Cycle of Irish mythology.
 David Hume eventually withdrew his initial support of Macpherson and quipped that he could not accept the claimed authenticity of the poems even if "fifty bare-arsed Highlanders" vouched for it.
 By the early 19th century, the cycle came to play a limited role in Scottish patriotic rhetoric.